Using Dev

 Note

-For more information about creating apps, see Create and manage apps.
+For more information on how to create apps, see Create and manage apps.

 Check Dev app details